zerorebirth/Covid_RFC_Model/README.md

 # Covid_RFC_Model
 A Random Forest Classifier (RFC) model to predict the Covid Transmission Levels in a population.

-The Jupyter Notebook uploaded in this repository contains code for:
+The Jupyter Notebook(s) uploaded in this repository contains code for:

 -Extracting data from covidactnow.org for analysis